polkadot-js/api/docs/start/types.basics.md

 Each enum has additional getters which are injected based on the fields wrapped.
 These take the form of `.is<Name>` and `.as<Name>` to allow you to check is the enum is a certain value or to retrieve the underlying value as a specific type.

-As an example, when an extrinsic is applied, the `Phase` enum has one of two states, `ApplyExtrinsic(u32)` or `Finalization`.
+As a real-world example, when an extrinsic is applied, the `Phase` enum has one of two states, `ApplyExtrinsic(u32)` or `Finalization`.
 In this case `.isApplyExtrinsic` would be `true` when an extrinsic is being applied, and `.asApplyExtrinsic` would return the value as a `u32` (which is the index of the extrinsic in the block, as it is being applied).
+When `isisApplyExtrinsic` is `false` and `asApplyExtrinsic` is called, the getter will throw.

 ## Working with Option&lt;Type&gt;